asimwe1/rust_chatapp/site/guide/4-requests.md

 fn not_found(req: &Request) { /* .. */ }
 ```

+Catchers may take zero, one, or two arguments.
+If the catcher takes one
+argument, it must be of type [`&Request`].
+It it takes two, they must be of type
-As with routes, the return type (here `T`) must implement `Responder`.
-A
+[`Status`] and [`&Request`], in that order.
+As with routes, the return type must
-concrete implementation may look like:
+implement `Responder`.
+A concrete implementation may look like:

 ```rust
 # #[macro_use] extern crate rocket;